dalaiden/DA_offline_PF/README.md

 ### Experimental design

 The timing of the experiment and the options related to the ensemble size are specified in the file `assim_offline.sc`.
-For normal use, you are not supposed to change anything beyond the line 51.
+For normal use, you are not supposed to change anything beyond line 51.
 Here are the parameters to edit:

 - **first_year**.
 The start of the assimilation.
 - **exp_name**.
 The name of the experiment.
 It cannot contain any space or special character.
 A folder of that name will be created in the directory `rundir`, containing the output of the experiment.
 - **moddata_co_file**.
-The file containing the paramteres of the assimilation.
+The file containing the parameters of the assimilation.
 - **make_posterior**.
 If `"True"`, the posterior is calculated at the end of the assimilation.
 The posterior can be produced later using the `post/make_rec.sh` script.
 All the variables to reconstruct are specified in `post/make_prior.py` and `post/make_posterior.py`.
 - **outfolder_rec**.
 The directory where the posterior will be exported.
 - **frequence_sampling**.
 The frequency of the sampling.
 For instance, if `frequence_sampling="1"`, the filter will consider all years of the ensemble members.
 If `frequence_sampling="10"`, the size of the prior will be 10 times smaller.
 - **directory_input** The last variable to edit in this file is *directory_input*.
 It is the full path of the folder containing the model ensemble members, without the last */*.
 This folder should not contain any other netcdf files.
-The name of the different nc files should only differ from the numbers of the ensemble members.
+The name of the different nc files should only differ from the number of the ensemble members.
 For instance, the files can be named: file_001.nc, file_002.nc, etc. directory_input also contains the realm of the variable to be assimilated, i.e., *atmos* or *atmos2*, separated by \<space>:\<space>.
 For instance:
 `declare -a directory_input=("/address_atmos_simulations : atmos")`
 When two (or more) variables are assimilated, here is how it should be written: